-For capacity, hard drives offer a lot more options and SSDs are generally able to house the same amount of storage in a smaller amount of space.
+For capacity, traditional hard drives (HDDs) offer a lot more options, but SSDs are generally able to house the same amount of storage in a smaller amount of space.

 As for price, it’s possible to find huge hard drives (think 4TB) for $100 or less.
 SSDs are nowhere near that inexpensive, but smaller drives (1-2TB) can be found from just over $100 to $200 or more.

 If a drive’s looks matter to you, you’ll definitely have choices.
 Manufacturers these days frequently market portable drives as fashion accessories, selling them in various sizes, shapes, and colors.

 How we test external hard drives

 We hooked up each external hard drive drive to a current-generation Dell XPS 17 laptop, using the best connection interface available to that drive, always in the same port, to minimize performance differentials.

 Then we ran the same series of synthetic and real-world tests on the drives in the same order, so every drive would function as much like the others as possible.
 Our test suite comprised:

 - BlackMagic Disk Speed Test 3.2.1 (5GB stress loads)

 - CrystalDiskMark 7.0.0 (8GB workloads, single-thread sequential read and write, queue depths of 1 and 8)